Robert B. Silvers: Honors and awards

 Silvers receives a National Humanities Medal from Barack Obama in 2013.

 On November 15, 2006, Silvers, together with Epstein, received the National Book Foundation Literarian Award for Outstanding Service to the American Literary Community.
 With Epstein, he also received in 2006 the Award for "Distinguished Service to the Arts" from the American Academy of Arts and Letters.
-The National Book Critics Circle honored Silvers with the Ivan Sandrof Award for Lifetime Achievement in Publishing for 2011, and in 2012, he was honored with the Hadada Prize by The Paris Review, and a N.Y.C.
+The National Book Critics Circle gave Silvers the Ivan Sandrof Award for Lifetime Achievement in Publishing for 2011, and in 2012, he was a recipient of the Hadada Prize by The Paris Review, and a N.Y.C.
 Literary Honor for "contributions to literary life" in New York City.
 At the N.Y.C.
 Literary Honors, readings were given, and, "in what may have been the most moving reading, [Silvers] excerpted architecture critic Martin Filler's rhapsodic review of the 9/11 Memorial designed by the young architect Michael Arad, which appeared in the NYRB last year."
-In 2013, the French-American Foundation honored him with its Vergennes Achievement Award.
+In 2013, the French-American Foundation gave him the Vergennes Achievement Award.
 Also in 2013, he was awarded the 2012 National Humanities Medal by President Barack Obama "for offering critical perspectives on writing. ...
 [H]e has invigorated our literature with cultural and political commentary and elevated the book review to a literary art form."

 Among other honors, Silvers was a member of the executive board of the PEN American Center, the American Ditchley Foundation and the American Academy in Rome; he served as a trustee of the New York Public Library from 1997 and on the Paris Review Foundation.
 He was also a Chevalier of the French Légion d’honneur and a member of the French Ordre National du Mérite.
 In 1996, he was elected a Fellow of the American Academy of Arts and Sciences.
 In 2007, Harvard University awarded him an honorary degree of Doctor of Letters, and in 2013 he was elected an Honorary Fellow of the British Academy.
 In 2014, he received honorary Doctor of Letters degrees from both the University of Oxford and Columbia University.

 Silvers was a member of the Council on Foreign Relations and the Century Association.